 Full coverage within the very shallow regions of the project area was difficult to achieve primarily due to bathymetric lidar limitations in discriminating between "mixed" sea surface and seabed returns.
 The inaccurate data that is recorded in very shallow water is automatically removed during data processing with the Secondary Exclusion Zone (SEZ) algorithm.
 This depth filter effectively removes erroneous data from the sea surface down to a depth of 0.5m.
-Refer to the Data Acquisition and Processing Report for further details.
 The SEZ gap is typically filled by flying 200% coverage lines, with each successive line at a significantly different tidal state (high tide, then low tide), or with additional very low or very high tide lines along the coast.